siran/writing/books/The Physics of Energy Flow - Part III/The Physics of Energy Flow - 300 Flat Rotation Curves from Azimuthal Stress.md

 > azimuthal stress of organized energy flow, rather than from additional
 > unseen matter?

-Under the assumptions stated below, the answer is yes at the level of the rotation-curve problem itself.

-More precisely: the note recovers a concrete mechanism for the flat-curve regime, and then derives the matching logarithmic weak-lensing law inside the same weak constitutive closure already used in the gravity chapters.
-It does not yet derive the outer-disk constitutive data from galactic microphysics, so it should not be read as the final word on every dark-matter observable.
+This text sits in Part III rather than in the main book or its technical appendices because the galactic regime is not yet closed.
+What is developed here is a serious candidate mechanism for the flat-curve regime, together with the matching logarithmic weak-lensing law inside the same weak constitutive closure already used in the gravity chapters.
+What is *not* yet recovered is the full galactic microphysics that would make those outer-disk assumptions follow automatically.

 ## 2. Why the monopole average misses the galactic case